 Note that in this definition, there is nothing really about randomness, so one might question whether CA's belong to an MC course.
+However,

-But the starting state and/or rule is often chosen in random, and sometimes the rule itself has randomness in it.
-Also, many cellular automata resemble (or are) lattice models which are also often treated with MC.
-Besides, CA's are sort of fun.
-Hence we do treat them on this MC course.
+- The starting state and/or rule is often chosen in random, and sometimes the rule itself has randomness in it. - Many cellular automata resemble (or are) lattice models which are also often treated with MC. - Besides, CA's are sort of fun.

+For these reasons we do treat them on this MC course.